How to build a Web scraper with Node.js

 Photo by 2H Media / Unsplash

-Today, companies expose public APIs that are consumed by applications built by other companies or developers.
-The goal is to help at building more features on top of their system and give more flexibility to the API consumers.
+Today, companies expose public APIs consumed by applications built by other companies or developers.
+The goal is to help them develop more features on top of their system and give more flexibility to API consumers.

-Sometimes, there is no API available that exposes data needed by a feature of your application.
+Sometimes, no API is available that exposes data needed by a feature of your application.
 Still, they are available on a website (of the company or elsewhere).
-In this case, we can use Web scraping to retrieve these data.
+In this case, we can use web scraping to retrieve this data.

-In this tutorial, we will see how to do that with Node.js, and as a use case, I recently needed data for all programming languages, but I didn't find an API that provides that, so I built one.
+In this tutorial, we will learn how to build a web scraper in Node.js.
+As a use case, I recently needed data for all programming languages, but I didn't find an API that provides that, so I built one.

 Home